Sbai: Cambodia

+Khmer sbai: Buddhist women in long sbai, Angkor Wat, 1500s AD.

 For men, especially Brahmin and Buddhist monk, the sbai called sbong sbai trai chivor, and is considered the robe of Hindu and Buddhist monks.
 For women, sbai can be freely used and in different ways such as to wrapping it around the body, covering the shoulder, and commonly covering the breast and stomach over the left shoulder.
-Different styles of sbai are used by Cambodian women based on their preferences and traditions.